implico/frontend-starter/README.md

 * checks if controller has the `_check` function; if so and it returns a truthy value, initializes this controller (invokes `init` method)
 * otherwise it runs the `APP.core.isPage` with the page id (the current iteration key, like `index`); if it returns a truthy value, initializes the controller

 `APP.core.isPage` just checks if an element with id="page-[page-id]" is found (or with one of ids, if you pass an array).
-So the controller dispatching is based on existence of the same element used for CSS styling.
+As you can see, the controller dispatching is based on existence of the same element used for CSS styling.

 Summarizing the example, respectively:
 * layout controller is always initialized (`_check` function always returns `true`)